brianzelip/netlify-theory/README.md

 #### 1.1.1.1 Setting up sub directory project

-The main documentation on this seems to be, [Can I deploy multiple repositories in a single site?](https://community.netlify.com/t/common-issue-can-i-deploy-multiple-repositories-in-a-single-site/179?u=brianzelip), from the Netlify supportforum.
+The main documentation on this seems to be, [Can I deploy multiple repositories in a single site?](https://community.netlify.com/t/common-issue-can-i-deploy-multiple-repositories-in-a-single-site/179?u=brianzelip), from the Netlify support forum.

 ##### 1.1.1.1.1 Main steps